Auction-Based Online Policy Adaptation for Evolving Objectives: Introduction

-We test our framework on two multi-objective environments: the cat feeder environment implemented as a gridworld, and the Atari Assault game from the Arcade Learning Environment~\citep{bellemare13arcade}.
-To train our policies, we take inspiration from \citet{yu2022mappo} who provide guidance on using proximal policy optimization (PPO; \citet{schulman2017ppo}) in multi-agent systems.
-We observe empirical convergence of training and substantially better performance compared to baselines in both environments.
-Lastly, to aid interpretability in renderings of rollouts, we implement visualization of the policy in control and the objective being pursued.
+We test our framework on three environments with dynamic expected total payoff objectives: the cat feeder environment implemented as a gridworld, and two Atari games: Assault and Air-raid~\citep{bellemare13arcade}.
+We use proximal policy optimization (PPO; \cite{schulman2017ppo}) to train each individual policy competing against other policies in the Markov game encoding of the problem.
+We report the empirical convergence of the training process, and show that policies trained using our framework exhibit dramatic improvement over the baselines in terms of performance.
+We also demonstrate the ability of our approach to generalize to more objectives at test-time than during training.
+Lastly, to aid interpretability in renderings of rollouts, we implement visualization of the policy in control and the objective being pursued, through which we get real-time feedback on the strategic behaviors of the policies (videos are included in the Supplementary Material).